timluh98/FS-Webapp/docs/value-proposition.md

 The application is aimed at two primary user groups:

-1. **Suppliers**: Small businesses and individual sellers who supply automotive parts and need a centralized platform to list and manage their inventory.
+1. **Suppliers**: Small businesses and individual sellers who supply motorcycle parts and need a centralized platform to list and manage their inventory.
 They benefit from a streamlined, low-cost way to reach a larger customer base.

-2. **Customers**: Car owners, mechanics, and automotive enthusiasts who frequently require reliable and affordable automotive parts.
+2. **Customers**: Car owners, mechanics, and motorcycle enthusiasts who frequently require reliable and affordable motorcycle parts.
 They are looking for a quick way to find, compare, and purchase parts without the hassle of visiting multiple suppliers or marketplaces.

-These personas address the needs of both ends of the automotive parts market, providing value to each through targeted features and functionalities.
+These personas address the needs of both ends of the motorcycle parts market, providing value to each through targeted features and functionalities.

 ## Customer journey